FAQ and How To...

 When you receive care, your doctor's office usually takes care of filing your claim.
 However, to ensure your claim is sent to the proper address you must show your doctor's receptionist or billing department your ID card.
 It is important that you ask that they update their computer records with the claim address information shown on the back of the card.

-Your provider may submit your claim electronically through Payer Connection with Payer ID# THA01.
+Your provider may submit your claim electronically through the following venders:

 Claim Mailing address: